rmello4d/TheSustainableDeveloper/alert.md

 # Under Construction

-This book is being currently edited and modified.
+This book is an ongoing project.
+The content and the chapters may change before the final release.

+Follow me on twitter at [@JSapplied](https://twitter.com/JSapplied)